Non-NeutralZero/spark-feature-engineering-toolkit/README.md

 # spark-feature-engineering-toolkit
 Snippets of spark/scala code used to do some handy feature engineering.

-Many seems simple but they save a lot of LoC and make the code more readable.
+Many seems simple, but they save a lot of LoC and make the code more readable.

+We standardize our datasets to follow a template of :
+- groupByCol: column on which the features are developed around,
+- eventDateCol: column indicating the date of an event of interest,
+- valueCol: column with values associated with an event,
+- pivotCol or pivotCols: column or columns that based on which we would build the features' functional or domain granularity.

+In the example portrayed in this code, we will compute features associated with a client's card usage:
+- groupByCol = id_client,
+- eventDateCol = timestamp_interaction,
+- valueCol = montant_dhs,
+- pivotCols = lieu_interaction and type_interaction.

 Having a dataset :